 Prior lawsuits and case precedent help your medical malpractice attorney determine the norms of a particular procedure.
 This information can also help determine what damages you are entitled to for your injuries.

-When you are trying to recover from your injury, the last thing you will have time to do is learn the law and case precedent and then gain years of experience negotiating with insurance companies to best serve yourself in your case.
+When recovering, you lack time to learn law, precedent, and negotiate with insurers for your case’s benefit.
 This is where your medical malpractice attorney evens the playing field for you against the insurance company.

 WHO PAYS FOR THE DAMAGES RELATED TO MY MEDICAL MALPRACTICE INJURY?